St Wilfrid's School, Exeter: Academic standards

 The school was inspected by Ofsted in October 2017; their report evaluated the school as being 'Good' in all areas (Overall Effectiveness; Effectiveness of leadership and Management; Quality of Teaching; Learning and Assessment; Personal Development, Behaviour and Welfare; Outcomes for pupils; Early Years provision).
 The report concluded that "Leaders have created a school community where relationships between staff and pupils are deeply rooted in mutual respect", and "pupils make strong progress from their different starting points.
 A large proportion of pupils arrive working below age-related expectations but they quickly start to catch up."

-At Key Stage 1/2, pupils study Maths, English, French, Science, History, Geography, Drama, Music, Art, Home Economics, RE, PE, Games, ICT and PSME/Citizenship.
+At Key Stage 1/2, pupils study Maths, English, French, Science, History, Geography, Drama, Music, Art, Home Economics, RE, PE, Games, ICT and PSHE/RSHE.

-Key Stage 3 follows a similar pattern with the addition of Italian.
+Key Stage 3 follows a similar pattern.

-For Key Stage 4, the key subjects are English Language/Literature, Maths, French and/or German and Science.
-Choices include Media Studies, Geography, History, Art and PE.
+For Key Stage 4, the key subjects are English Language/Literature, Maths, French and Science.
+Choices include Media Studiesy, History, Art and PE.